 A lone man approached a group of journalists, saying he wanted more freedoms but hadn’t found any fellow demonstrators.

 “People are angry,” he said, appearing on the verge of tears.
+“They are scared.
+Everybody goes around the area and sees the police.
+They feel afraid.
+Come on.
+We are human.”

 The muted response to the internet appeal helped push oil prices lower on Friday.
 Markets had been jittery about the prospect of upheaval in Saudi Arabia, which has guaranteed oil supplies to the West for decades.